j3b4/eunoia/DESIGN/ping_handler.md

 imported.

 Write a handler module, somewhere, and in it define a PingHandler class.

+  class PingHandler:
 	def __ini__(self, owner):
 		self.owner = owner

 	and then add all the methods that would act on the body (owner) of the handler when handling a ping.

+# Things to handle
+Well bodies do two things with ping.
+They ping and they get pinged.
+When they get pinged the respond automatically by ponging back.

 # Thoughts